benjaminjamesau/nhklaw/content/english/blog/is-a-real-estate-attorney-cheaper-than-a-realtor.md

 - Review their track record and sales history to ensure that the agent can help you find the best opportunities in the market.
 - Assess their communication style and availability

+{{< cta title="Contact Neil H. Kupferman, Esq., PC for All Your Real Estate Law Needs" button_text= "Contact Us" button_link= "/contact/" >}}

 ## Making an Informed Decision

-Ultimately, the choice between a real estate attorney and a realtor (or both) depends on your specific needs, the complexity of your transaction, and the local real estate market conditions.
+Ultimately, the choice between a [real estate lawyers in Brooklyn](/) and a realtor (or both) depends on your specific needs, the complexity of your transaction, and the local real estate market conditions.
 While attorneys may offer more cost-effective solutions for straightforward deals or legally complex situations, realtors can provide invaluable market insights and negotiation skills that could justify their higher fees in certain scenarios.

 {{< cta title="Contact Neil H. Kupferman, Esq., PC for All Your Real Estate Law Needs" button_text= "Contact Us"